Tell me your landscape and I’ll tell you who you are.

 Tim Jackson is Director of Operations and Technology at Carlson Capital Management.
 In this role, Tim is responsible for oversight of all firm operations and technology.
-In addition, as part of the investment team, Tim provides investment research and analysis.
+This includes planning, implementing and managing all aspects of technology to enhance both the client and colleague experience at CCM.
+He is also responsible for ensuring support and maintenance of existing applications, platforms and tools, as well as researching and implementing new solutions on an on-going basis.
 Tim’s hands-on experience and strong technical aptitude help ensure the overall efficiency and effectiveness of the firm’s operations.

 Tim graduated from the University of Wisconsin – Madison, where he earned a Bachelor of Science degree in economics with an emphasis in mathematics.
 After graduation, he joined a small software company in the Twin Cities, where he worked in research and development.
 Tim has extensive self-taught computer skills and has significant experience in designing and maintaining websites.
 In 2017, Tim began a three-year term as a member of the Charles Schwab Technology, Operations, and Service Advisory Board.
 He also volunteers his technical skills to assist a variety of non-profit organizations.
 Tim and his family live in Northfield, Minnesota.

 Family is very important to me.
 I grew up with three brothers and three sisters, and my parents have since gone on to adopt thirty more children, bringing the total number of children in my family to thirty-seven.
 The closeness of my family has instilled in me a strong sense of family values, which I carry forward to my own family now.
 My wife and I love every second we are with our children, watching them develop and grow.